PhilReinhold/liveplot/README.md

 GUI Features
 ------------
+In addition to the many wonderful features of native pyqtgraph widgets we have,

 - Double click on plots to bring up cross-hair marker
 - Cross-hair displays cross-section cuts for image plots
 - Restore closed plots by double-clicking the name in the plot list
+- Right click on image plots
+  - toggle histogram & levels scale
+  - enable/disable auto-rescaling of levels when image is updated

 To Do
 -----
 - Appending method for image plots
 - Record history with updating plot
-- Context menu for toggling cross-hairs, image histogram
+- Context menu for toggling cross-hairs
 - Keep plots hidden while updating
 - Permanently delete plots